 However, installing the solar system panel can be an expensive venture, at least for the first time.
 Hence, the common question asked by shoppers in general is how long the home solar panel will provide optimum power before it requires replacement.

 Without understanding properly the involved upfront cost, it is not possible to know the duration of the rooftop solar panels.
 The solar panels selected for your place should be capable enough to offset electricity usage for several decades.

 Also you need to be aware about the degradation rates and industry projections.
-You initial need to make sure you hire a best solar panel installers so that there are no problems later down the line from poorly fitted panels.
+You initial need to make sure you hire a solar panel installers in Norwich so that there are no problems later down the line from poorly fitted panels.

 Key features to consider